 Vimy Gin is a special release from clever South Australian business duo Tony Parkinson (Penny’s Hill Wines) and Suzie Hayward-Annese to commemorate the Epic Flight Centenary.
 It’s beautiful gin distilled by Kangaroo Island Spirits, with awesome packaging by Voice in Adelaide.
 Available from Flights Gin Bar at Penny’s Hill cellars, McLaren Vale.
 Ph 0459 652 227.

 The Greatest Air Race is the first documentary to relive the trials, tragedies and triumphs of the forgotten heroes who braved unflown skies in the race from England to Australia in 1919.
 NASA astronaut Andy Thomas explores the story of Ross Smith’s record-breaking flight using little-seen footage and expert interviews.
 And inside the hangar of the surviving Vickers Vimy, he makes a stunning discovery: the aircraft is as significant as the Apollo moon lander.
 Sir Ross Smith was the Neil Armstrong of his day.
-Running time: 54 minutes. www.thegreatestairrace.com/shop
+Running time: 54 minutes.
+View the trailer. www.thegreatestairrace.com/shop